dashtail/drf-kata/README.md

     docker exec -it {container_name} bash

+Run the migrations to generate the database

+    python manage.py mimgrate

 Within that shell you can run the python manage command.
 You can create an admin user with:

     python manage.py createsuperuser --email admin@example.com --username admin

 ## End to End Testing